MOARdV/AvionicsSystems/README.md

 ## Short Intro

-MOARdV's Avionics Systems (MAS) is a project to rebuild RasterPropMonitor from the ground up using the design techniques I retrofitted to RPM during the first half of 2016.
+MOARdV's Avionics Systems (MAS) is a project to rebuild RasterPropMonitor from the ground up.
 The goal is to provide a leaner, more performant design without sacrificing features that are available in RPM.
 A longer-winded explanation is available in the wiki's [Introduction](https://github.com/MOARdV/AvionicsSystems/wiki/Introduction).